dovbrand/EthereumRoullette/README.md

 Open http://localhost:8081 to view it in the browser.
 The page will show you the message
 {"message":"Welcome to Rou application by Lette."}

+### Bot (Back End)
+Steps to run bot:

+Remove all files from bot directory and place in main directory npm install
+Create .env file and copy contents of .env.example file into it Configure .env variables
+Run command "npm run start"